lmribeiro/kho/README.md

-# Kho
+# Kho [Deprecated]

-The data storage for lribeiro.js.org.
+This project started as the data storage for my persnal web pagem lribeiro.js.org, but then i chage it for firebase.

 REQUIREMENTS
 ------------